rfrmdhn/test-dexa-hris-web-employee/README.md

 ```bash
 npm run dev
 ```
-The application will be available at `http://localhost:5173` (or another port if 5173 is busy).
+The application will be available at `http://localhost:5173`.

 ## Building for Production